switchbox-data/cookiecutter-sb/docs/tutorial.md

 git push origin main
 ```

-## Step 8: Sign up to codecov.io

-If you enabled code coverage with codecov for your project, you should sign up with your GitHub account at [codecov.io](https://about.codecov.io/language/python/)

-## Step 9: Configure your repository secrets
+## Step 8: Configure your repository secrets

 If you want to deploy your project to PyPI using the
 Github Actions, you will have to set some repository secrets.
 For
 instructions on how to do that, see [here](./features/publishing.md#set-up-for-pypi).

-## Step 10: Enable your documentation
+## Step 9: Enable your documentation

 To enable your documentation on GitHub, first navigate to `Settings > Actions > General` in your repository, and under `Workflow permissions` select `Read and write permissions`.

-## Step 11: Create a new release
+## Step 10: Create a new release

 To trigger a new release, navigate to your repository on GitHub, click `Releases` on the right, and then select `Draft
 a new release`.
 If you fail to find the button, you could also directly visit